Christian-Gibson/Academic-Planning-Syllabus-CS/README.md

 An academic planner/syllabus app created with .NET MAUI and C#.
 Intended for use on Android phones.

+TO DOWNLOAD: Simply navigate to this page in your Android Device and download the APK listed under Releases

 --MORE DETAILS TO BE ADDED--

 --STILL IN PROCESS OF EDITING SOURCE CODE, TO BE ADDED LATER--